Ben Old: Olympic Games

+Though he was actually travelled to Japan, he didn't play any game.

 New Zealand

 Old was named in the 30-man New Zealand squad for the 2022 FIFA World Cup Oceania qualifiers.
 He subsequently made his international debut on 19 March 2022, coming on as a substitute in the 67th minute during New Zealand's 1–0 victory against Papua New Guinea in the group stage.